By Mary FitzGerald, LCSW-C, and Rebecca Landau-Millin, Psy.D.

 That is not the case.
 There is a difference between thoughts and actions.
 For example, you might come into therapy to address difficulties in a relationship.
 As you begin to share your feelings about the relationship, you might feel worried that if you get “in touch” with negative feelings, you will be compelled to end the relationship.
 In actuality, by talking with a therapist, you may also discover a new perspective and/or additional options that were not previously apparent.

 One of the benefits of therapy is enhanced satisfaction in our professional and personal lives.
 In fact, it is often that which we do not fully understand about ourselves that most interferes with happiness and success.
 Self-awareness allows people to gain more control over their own lives.
-For this reason, it is important to let your therapist know that you are concerned what you will learn about yourself, so that you and your therapist can work at a pace most comfortable to you.
+For this reason, it is important to let your therapist know that you are concerned about what you will learn about yourself, so that you and your therapist can work at a pace most comfortable to you.
 Ultimately, the focus of your therapy is up to you.

 9. If I feel mixed about starting therapy, could that mean it’s not for me?